ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

 6. Set the cluster as the context for this session.
 Complete these configuration steps every time that you work with your cluster.
-    * **CLI plug-in version 1.0**: Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
+Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
     ```
     ibmcloud ks cluster config --cluster <cluster_name_or_ID>
     ```
     {: pre}
-    * **CLI plug-in version 0.4 or earlier**:
-      1. Get the command to set the environment variable and download the Kubernetes configuration files.<p class="tip">Using Windows PowerShell?
-Include the `--powershell` flag to get environment variables in Windows PowerShell format.</p>
-          ```
-          ibmcloud ks cluster config --cluster <cluster_name_or_ID>
-          ```
-          {: pre}

-          After downloading the configuration files, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

-          Example:
-          ```
-          export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/kubernetes-service/clusters/mycluster/kube-config-prod-dal10-mycluster.yml
-          ```
-          {: screen}

-      2. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.

-          **Mac or Linux users**: Instead of running the `ibmcloud ks cluster config` command and copying the `KUBECONFIG` environment variable, you can run `ibmcloud ks cluster config --export <cluster-name>`.
-Depending on your shell, you can set up your shell by running `eval $(ibmcloud ks cluster config --export <cluster-name>)`.
-          {: tip}

 7. Verify that the `KUBECONFIG` environment variable is set properly.